luckyboykg/Ionic3-Ngrx/README.md

 Ionic 3, ngrx/effects: 5.2.0, @ngrx/store: 5.2.0, jasmine : 2.99.0, karma : 1.7.1, typescript : 2.6.2

 Flux pattern:

 ![alt text](https://lh6.googleusercontent.com/Dm5Ge_yI8JFDBrTd__NLI-UirqyNMVcJTWGno7kQXbwcP9qLMOyKMDPp0uoQIRoADRrKMomOFBNxdiQg26YVXSfYzKlSj9mc0R532ImyU7M23MgKa1lJUS2hEP9PxmcHrb-OPqjjVHA)

+The Flux architecture is based on the following components:

+Action: Enables data passing to the dispatcher

+Dispatcher – Call actions & updates to stores

+Store: Serves as a container for the app state & logic

+View: Same as the view in MVC architecture

+When a user clicks on something, the view creates actions.
+Action can create new data (or mofidy existing data) and send it to the dispatcher.

+The dispatcher then dispatches the action payload to the appropriate store.
+The store updates the state based on the payload and notifies an update to the view.

 Redux pattern:

 ![alt text](https://lh4.googleusercontent.com/8x2u1K_k8yuhW0YEaKJTSeN18M35ilAG5wKKnP91cS6TI9d6vhhd-gCqdoQr0HL5IGTO1JD6JWGlHJp8LoIAdp3xL5CS70YTH5RgRWp94_FlnhQKfTutQVthyxCRuKrRWzNHYljKESg)

 NGRX pattern:

 ![alt text](https://lh6.googleusercontent.com/c0NfQ3-FuyhRCviYqXuoD_5-FXuVulrNUIZ_JvLk48CjXXwkBdJtuOMdkgpqzQE8ToMSCkE9JG8ZKfPOSkmDkxENLWx5h4CKe_RZQaLQ513InI5LONPpaowuLum8zleDFDJ0OkjZM80)

 Data flow in NGRX: